 Master of Fine Arts (M.F.A.) in Studio Arts

 The Master of Fine Arts program in art requires a minimum of 60 s.h. of graduate credit, including approved credit earned for the M.A. in art.
-The degree is offered with thesis and with emphases in the following studio art disciplines: ceramics, graphic design, 3D design, drawing, intermedia, jewelry and metal arts, painting, photography, printmaking, and sculpture.
+The degree is offered with thesis and with emphases in two of the following ten disciplines: ceramics, graphic design, 3D design, drawing, intermedia, jewelry and metal arts, painting, photography, printmaking, and sculpture.

 M.F.A. students must hold an M.A. in art equivalent to that offered by The University of Iowa.
 Transfer credit is decided by faculty review.
 Following completion of the M.A., students may be invited into the M.F.A.
 Program.

 The 60 s.h. of credit required for the M.F.A. includes at least 24 s.h. in a primary studio art emphasis; at least 12 s.h. in a secondary studio art emphasis selected from those listed above; and 6 s.h. in art history and theory of art (if not already taken).
 Students must earn 8 s.h. in their primary studio art emphasis and 4 s.h. in their secondary studio art emphasis after being granted an M.A. in art.

 All students must undergo an M.F.A. committee review.
 They also must complete a written thesis and possibly a studio thesis.
 Students are reviewed by their committees at the end of the semester prior to the semester they intend to graduate.